The Providence Center Mission

 - The right to exercise your rights as a client of The Providence Center without fear of adverse consequences.

-- The right to refuse to perform services for The Providence Center in place of paying treatment fees, unless this is an agreed-upon part of your treatment plan.
+- The right to refuse to perform services for The Providence Center in place of paying for treatment fees, unless this is an agreed-upon part of your treatment plan.

 Service by Qualified Staff